 Marty has strong interests in national educational and social issues concerning equal access to math education for all.
 This has led to activities such as directing our TEAM program, leading the math side of the IC/FDA partnership, and participating in relevant workshops and conferences.

-Marty met his wife, Faith, in Liberia (which boasts the first woman president in Africa!), and after coming to the U.S., she attended Ithaca college, receiving a degree in anthropology with a minor in gerontology.
-Their older son, Jon, a cross-country runner, graduated from SUNY Geneseo with a degree in Computer Science, and is currently working as a computer security specialist in Raleigh, NC.
+Marty met his wife, Faith, in Liberia, West Africa, and after coming to the U.S., she attended Ithaca College, receiving a degree in anthropology with a minor in gerontology.
+Their older son, Jon, a cross-country runner, graduated from SUNY Geneseo with a degree in Computer Science, and currently heads his own computer security firm in Raleigh, NC.
 Their younger son, Jeremy, graduated from Western New England College, where he played on the varsity basketball team.
-He is currently working in Nashville, TN.
+He is currently working in Marietta, GA.
 Faith and Marty live on Muzzy Road in a house they designed and built with their own hands with the help of many of the math faculty.